zacharysparrow/zacharysparrow.github.io/_pages/about.md

 #      url: "https://zacharysparrow.github.io/misc/"
 ---

-I'm a postdoctoral scientist in computational and theoretical chemistry transitioning into a data scientist role.
+I'm a postdoctoral scientist in computational and theoretical chemistry studying the electronic structure problem through a data scientist lens.
 I have a nearly decade of computational research experience with an emphasis on constructing and analyzing chemical data sets, the development of predictive machine learning models, and algorithm design.
 I love working with great people, turning data into insight, and developing algorithms to do things that weren't possible before.
+I received my Ph.D. for developing 1) tools to construct reliable ML-based density functional approximations, 2) datasets to train them, and 3) algorithms to make them fast for very large systems.

 ## Education